-For the Years En ded December 31,
+For the Years Ended December 31,

-2019 2020 2021 1
+2020 2021 2022 2

 RMB RMB RMB US\$

-(in tho usands)
+(in thou sands)

-3,788,967 4,829,019 6,189,801 971,315
+evenues 4,829,019 6,189,801 7,065,232 1,024,362

-RMB 2019 2020 RMB RMB (in tho RMB RMB (in thousands)
+-

+We generate all of our revenues from the hosting and related services business.
 We provide retail managed hosting services to house our customers' servers and networking equipment in our data centers, and wholesale managed hosting services to deliver customized data center sites to our customers based on their unique requirements.
 We also provide cloud services and VPN services as part of our hosting and related services business.
-Since the completion of the disposal of the managed network services in September 2017, we have generated all of our revenues from the hosting and related services business.